 - Place tenderloin in crockpot and pour over the marinade

-- Cook on low for about 4 hours for two small tenderloins or about 5 hours for one large piece
+- Cook on low for about 3-4 hours for two small tenderloins

 - Slice and serve pouring the juices over the meat

-- Recommended but not necessary: Turn the pork twice to ensure even cooking at 2 hours and 4 hours, pouring the juices all over
+- Recommended but not necessary: Half way through cooking time turn the pork over to ensure even cooking, pouring the juices all over

 - Category: Main Dish